A stochastic network approach to clustering and visualising single-cell genomic count data: Results

 The main cell-types of the epithelial lineage in breast tissue are luminal progenitor cells and mature luminal cells (thought to be the cells-of-origin of, respectively, hormone-receptor negative and positive breast cancers) as well as basal cells \cite{tharmapalan2019mammary}.
 As luminal progenitor cells are thought to be the cell-of-origin of highly aggressive triple negative breast cancers (TNBC), it is important to be able to identify these cells as accurately as possible, e.g., for quantifying their numbers in tissue samples from at-risk individuals.
 Important applications of accurately quantifying luminal progenitor cells include developing novel biomarkers and surrogate end-points for clinical trials of chemopreventative medicines \cite{bartlett2022antiprogestins}.
-We have previously shown that GMM-LE clustering improves identification of luminal progenitor cells in single-cell genomic data compared to Seurat-Louvain clustering \cite{bartlett2021inference}.
-In this study we identify the breast epithelial subtypes basal, luminal progenitor, and mature luminal cells in a different recently published data-set \cite{pal2021single}, again showing an improvement over Seurat-Louvain clustering (Table \ref{methodsCompTabBr}).
-The breast epithelial subtypes can be well separated in the UMAP projection of the data-points in the Laplacian eigenspace (UMAP-LE), and they can be separated well by GMM-LE clustering, as illustrated by Fig.\ref{breastCancerDataFig}.
-To carry out GMM-LE clustering here, we again increased the number of clusters {\it K} until the breast epithelial subtypes were well separated, choosing $K=8$.